Table of Contents for: Christian code of conduct – unwritten behaviour

 Do we, or our congregations, uphold these often petty codes – at the expense of pushing people away?

-Do we ‘take to oneself’ the newcomers who dress differently or who behave in a different way to what we expect?
+Do we ‘take to ourselves’ the newcomers who dress differently or who behave in a different way from what we expect?

-The effects of being ostracised by a church
+3. The devastating effect of being ostracised by a church.

 To show how important and damaging being snubbed by a group or church is, Stephen Parsons has made a summary of a study carried out by Kipling Williams: